 The Hampton Cricket Club shares its birth date with Australia’s most celebrated cricketer, Sir Donald Bradman – the 27th of August, 1908.
 They have a thriving junior community with emphasis on safety, fun and equal opportunities for all players.

-The club offers both the MILO in2CRICKET and MILO T20BLAST programs for kids aged between 5 and 10 years, and is strongly recommended as a pathway for kids to get into junior club cricket.
+The club offers both the Junior and Master Blasters programs for kids aged between 5 and 10 years, and is strongly recommended as a pathway for kids to get into junior club cricket.
 Competitive teams are fielded in four age groups – Under 12, 14, 16 and 18, with an all-girls team in Under 13 that play in the All Girls Cricket Competition.